“You should try content marketing for real estate.”

 So, what can you do to achieve the goal of creating high-quality leads in this context?

 You will need good content marketing strategies that increase your chances of success.

-The Bird’s Eye View of Realtor Content Strategies
+The Bird’s Eye View of Content Strategies for Real Estate Agents

 A content marketing strategy can be quite easily confused with a content strategy.